Rouslan/NTracer/doc/ntracer.rst

         :param vector direction: The direction of the ray.
         :param number t_near:
         :param number t_far:
-        :param KDNode source: A node that will not be considered for intersection.
+        :param source: A node that will not be considered for intersection.
+        :type source: :py:class:`KDNode`

     .. py:method:: occludes(origin,direction[,distance,t_near,t_far,source]) -> tuple